What Size Shocks Does Your Tacoma or 4Runner Need?

 Remote Reservoirs – Not Just About Cooling:

-While it’s true that remote reservoirs increase oil volume, which enhances cooling and heat capacity, this isn’t their primary purpose.
-The main reason for remote reservoirs is to reduce the shock’s operating pressure.
-When the shock shaft moves into the body, it displaces oil, which increases the nitrogen gas pressure.
-Higher pressures cause increased friction and wear on seals, ultimately reducing ride quality.
+Remote reservoirs are often thought of as a way to increase oil volume for better cooling, but their main purpose is to reduce the shock’s internal pressure.
+When the shock shaft moves, it displaces oil, which increases nitrogen gas pressure.
+Higher pressures create more friction and wear on seals, leading to a rougher ride and quicker wear.

-Note: In these pictures, the nitrogen space in an IFP shock is typically much smaller, while the nitrogen space in a remote reservoir shock is much larger (often 90% of the reservoir).
-These shocks were cut away for display, so some parts have been artificially moved for illustration.
+Note: In the images, you’ll notice that the nitrogen space in an IFP shock is much smaller, while the nitrogen space in a remote reservoir shock is significantly larger—often making up 90% of the reservoir.
+Keep in mind, these shocks were cut away for display purposes, so some parts have been repositioned for illustration.

 Summary:

-IFP shocks are a great budget option for street use and slow-speed off-roading.
-However, they are not ideal for high-speed off-roading on Tacomas and 4Runners due to their construction, which doesn’t provide the durability needed for demanding conditions.
+IFP shocks are a great budget-friendly choice for everyday street driving and light off-roading.
+However, they’re not built for high-speed off-roading on Tacomas and 4Runners.
+Their design just doesn’t offer the durability needed for tougher conditions.

-Remote reservoir shocks, on the other hand, offer better ride quality and long-term durability compared to IFP shocks.
-They are better equipped for hard use and demanding terrain, making them the preferred choice for more intense off-roading.
+Remote reservoir shocks, on the other hand, provide better ride quality and longer-lasting performance.
+They’re built to handle the heat and stress of rough terrain, making them the go-to option for more demanding off-roading.

 What Do Compression Adjusters Do & Do I Need Them?